-No, you won't go hungry while traveling during Ramadan in Asia!
+No, you won't stay hungry while traveling during Ramadan in Asia!

-Non-Muslims aren't expected to refrain from eating during Ramadan, although you should certainly be considerate of people around you who may be fasting.
+Non-Muslims aren't expected to refrain from eating during the daylight hours of Ramadan, however, you should certainly be considerate of people around you who may be fasting.

 Most importantly, you should know how to conduct yourself when traveling during Ramadan by following a few simple rules of etiquette.